Pressure rising for Democrats in Virginia governor’s race

 In order to prevail, Youngkin will have to overcome several vulnerabilities in this increasingly moderate state.
 As the U.S. Supreme Court considers the future of abortion rights, Democrats say Youngkin is too extreme on the issue.
 And Democrats are doing everything they can to tie Youngkin to former President Donald Trump, who is unpopular in large swaths of northern Virginia where the race may be decided.

-Trump may have done Youngkin few favors on Friday by pushing him to back his agenda.
+Trump may have done Youngkin few favors this week by pushing him to back his agenda.

 “The only guys that win are the guys that embrace the MAGA movement,” Trump said on the John Fredericks Radio Show when discussing Youngkin’s candidacy.